 - We are in the end-times because in 1948 the good and bad figs returned and created the state of Israel.
 They claim the bad figs of Jeremiah 24 are Kenites.
 (See this post for a refutation).
 Scripture makes it clear that the last days began in the first century.
 Hebrews 1:1-2, Acts 2:17.
 In other words, the last days is the time between Christ's first advent and second advent.

 - If your church doesn't teach who the Kenites are they are not a true church and don't posses the Key of David.
-They try to use Smyrna and Philadelphia from Revelation 2:9 and 3:9 to try and prove that, but only a false hermeneutic would lead to such a statement.
-(Romans 2:28-29 shows that a true Jew is a one that is inwardly a Jew, in other words a Christian).
+They try to use Smyrna and Philadelphia from Revelation 2:9 and 3:9 to try and prove that, but only a false hermeneutic and presupposition would lead to such a statement.
+Romans 2:28-29 shows that a true Jew is a one that is inwardly a Jew, in other words a Christian. (see this post.)

 - They teach there is a distinction between free will Christians and elect Christian.
 There is, however, no scriptural support for this position.
 Romans 8 and Ephesians 1 disproves this heresy.
 All Christians are elect and all elect are Christians.
-The Bible makes no difference between so-called free-will and elect Christians.
+The Bible doe not teach there is a group called free-will Christians that are different from elect Christians.

 Why is Shepherd's Chapel dangerous?
 Nowhere in Scripture does it teach that the elect where chosen in a first earth age, that a Christian gained elect status because they sided with God in that first earth age.
 To teach that you are elect because of something you did is heretical and against everything written in the New Testament.
 I have heard Pastor Murray, when teaching through Romans 8, say the elect where justified, elected and chosen because they stood with God in the first earth age.
 In other words the elect where justified (saved) in the first earth age because of something they did.
 This is essentially justification by works which the Bible strongly condemns (Ephesians 2:8-10).
 There is no distinction anywhere in the Bible where there are separate elect Christians apart from other Christians.
 All true Christians are elect, once a person realizes that simple truth the whole Shepherd's Chapel system of doctrine falls apart.
 That is what started my journey out of Shepherd's Chapel and I pray that if you are lost in this cult that you consider the ramifications of your doctrines.